Dismiss Modal

 Since prostate cancer can grow slowly and may not cause symptoms, it is critical to stay in touch with your provider, as regular screenings can detect cancer early.
 Early detection allows for more treatment options.
 In fact, the American Society of Clinical Oncology reports that the prostate cancer death rate has been cut in half since 1993 with the emergence of regular screenings, early diagnosis and improved treatments.

-Garner warns that statistics don’t always reveal how prostate cancer affects different demographics.
+Statistics don’t always reveal how prostate cancer affects different demographics.
 Groups most at risk of developing the disease include men over age 50, African American men and men with a family history of prostate cancer.
-Garner recommends the following screening guidelines for these groups:
+Dr. Clare recommends the following screening guidelines for these groups:

 However, men who notice prostate cancer symptoms, such as problems urinating, erectile dysfunction or the presence of blood in urine or semen, should see a primary care provider or a urologist, regardless of age, ethnicity or family history.